ironclad logo

 Provide a great customer experience to increase renewals

-Customers who enjoy working with you tend to return.
+Here’s something that directly impacts your renewal success: how easy you make it for people to work with you.
+Customers who enjoy working with you tend to return, a fact supported by research showing that companies leading in customer experience achieve more than double the revenue growth of their competitors.
 This may seem like an obvious statement, but too many companies ignore the customer experience related to contracts.
 Less sophisticated systems make contract negotiation and management cumbersome and difficult for the customer.

 The same is true for how a contract is signed.
 Modern businesses do not want to take significant time to sign an agreement.
 They want a valid and enforceable signature method that makes it easy to sign.
-The rise of electronic signatures and clickwrap agreements have made it easier to enhance the customer experience for everyone.
-(Assuming the corrected URL path) These methods often offer a one-click acceptance to simplify the experience in both B2B and B2C transactions.
+The rise of electronic signatures and clickwrap agreements has made it easier to enhance the customer experience for everyone.
+These methods often offer a one-click acceptance to simplify the experience in both business-to-business (B2B) and business-to-consumer (B2C) transactions.

 Best practices for successful contract renewals

-Experience shows what works and what doesn’t.
-Here are a few practical tips that make a huge difference.
+Over the years, I’ve seen what works and what doesn’t.
+Here are a few best practices that consistently lead to better outcomes:

-Contract metadata offers you information to drive sales growth and contract renewals.
+Contract metadata offers you information to increase sales and renew more contracts.
 The CLM software can identify areas in the contract for upselling that could enhance the value of your existing agreements.
-(Assuming the corrected URL path) This adds revenue on top of that already gained by the successful contract renewal.
+(Note: The corrected URL is a logical suggestion and should be verified.)
+This adds revenue on top of that already gained by the successful contract renewal.

-You need to know how the client wants to grow to drive upsell.
+You need to know how the client wants to grow to create a successful upsell.
 Your contracts can provide you with essential data to help make this happen.
 The digital contracting platform can identify helpful information such as:

 • The previous sales terms and services offered to the customer